 It would be easy to write Magic Pockets off as well presented but boring.
 It will annoy you as some situations can seem overwhelming but I urge you stick with it to discover all it has to offer.

 Should you need to you can skip levels using hidden warps.
-The methods needed to activate these warps are listed on the Bitmap Brothers own website.
+The methods needed to activate these warps are listed here.